-Places available: 50 EU + 10 non-EU
+Places available: 50 EU + 5 non-EU

-Tuition fees: € 1.345,50 per year
+Tuition fees: ca. € 1350 per year

 The first part of the course focuses on learning the basics of maths and IT.
 However, in the second semester you can already start your own developing project.

 In the second part of the course, you can choose your modules, so that you can tailor your degree to your interests.
 Each lesson involves a lab workshop in which students put the theory they have learnt into practice.
-At the end of the degree course, you will have to develop a final project and dissertation in collaboration with a partner business or a research group in the faculty.
+At the end of the degree course, you will have to develop a final project and a thesis in collaboration with a partner business or a research group in the faculty.

-Currently we offer more than 20 exchange programmes with universities all over the world and unibz is part of a large network of collaborations with employers in Italy and abroad where you can undertake your internship.
+Currently we offer exchange programmes with universities all over the world and unibz is part of a large network of collaborations with employers in Italy and abroad where you can undertake your internship.
 When you write your final dissertation, you will need to undertake a compulsory dissertation-related internship lasting a minimum of 200 hours.